FourThievesVinegar/solderless-microlab/docs/assembly.md

 The Pumps Unit is assembled by mounting the various pumps and 12v electrical sockets to the printed box and lid.

-For full instructions, see: [Pumps Unit](/docs/assembly-pumps-unit.md)
+For full instructions, see: [Pumps Unit Assembly](/docs/assembly-pumps-unit.md).

 ### Reactor assembly